 Additionally, a ship above 400 tons was not eligible for the bounty and was presumably therefore a significantly riskier investment.

-Owing to the expense of supplying and fitting out a ship at short notice after the inception of the company it was deemed too expensive to take part in the 1756-57 season1.
-This was seemingly discussed at the first meeting of the company as explained by Captain Kyd to the Earl of Lauderdale4:
+Owing to the expense of supplying and fitting out a ship at short notice after the inception of the company it was deemed too expensive to take part in the 1756-57 season.
+This was seemingly discussed at the first meeting of the company as explained by Captain Kyd to the Earl of Lauderdale:

 “…they are not likely to fit out the ship for this season therefore … the money will not be wanted for some time…”

-In March 1757 the cost of some of the supplies was sought form the Partners1:
+In March 1757 the cost of some of the supplies was sought from the Partners:

 “And as they expect to buy a ship soon probably another Call will then be made for a greater sum.”

 By 1758, two vessels were operated by the Anstruther Whalefishing Company, the Rising Sun (active 1757 – 1762) and Hawke (active 1758 –1762) (Sanger 2008, Dodley 1762)

 The Rising Sun took part in the 1757 first season and is assumed to be the kind of vessel intimated by John Anstruther in his correspondence with the Earl of Leven.
 As the vessel was successful in hunting a whale in its first expedition the addition of Hawke to the whalefishing fleet in 1758 appears to have been sensible business decision.
 Almanacs published at the time indicate the Hawke was active in earlier seasons prior to being lost in 1762.